-- Validating examining what is working well already and how you can keep that number as high as it is might point to some ideas of what to do.
+- Validating examining what is working well and how you can keep that number as high as it is might point to some ideas of what to do.

 Step 5 – Exception

 Is there a place, time, location, or something somewhere where your solution has happened or is already happening, even just a little bit?

 - Seeking Exceptions breaks the psychological inertia of ‘always the same damn thing’ to …it is already happening over there, and we can make that happen here.

 Step 6 – Decision & Direction

-Based upon what you know/think, what is your first small step to solving this?
+Based on what you know/think, what is your first small step to solving this?

-- It is time for Decisions & Direction, choosing 1 small step to create progress and test to find what works and do more.
+- It is time for Decisions & Direction, choosing 1 small step to create progress and testing to find what works and do more.